boycce/monastery/docs/readme.md

 - ~~Added deep path validation support for updates~~
 - ~~Added option skipHooks~~
 - beforeValidate should pass the document rather than the whole array of documents
+- custom rules should use the default settings, e.g. ignore null, or an empty strings

 ## Debugging